2020-2021: Rachel DiBella

 Rachel aims to synthesize her interests in group dynamics, the study of power, and antioppression principles with her roles in leading programs and organizations.
 In particular, she is interested in consulting to provide social justice development to organizations in and around the Greater Boston area.

-She wrote: “Although my research and practice have been primarily dedicated to gender diversity, equity and inclusion issues, I know that it is essential for me to understand and acknowledge how my whiteness has affected the organizations and systems in which I participate.
+“Although my research and practice have been primarily dedicated to gender diversity, equity and inclusion issues, I know that it is essential for me to understand and acknowledge how my whiteness has affected the organizations and systems in which I participate.
 Thus, I am committing to self-work, and practices that unrelentingly unveil intersectionality in social justice-related issues, and bringing these practices into the organizations for which I volunteer and work.”